-Your direct sales company is not the best one out there
+Why your direct sales company is not the best one out there

 Last week in one of the direct sales networking groups I am a member of, there was quite a bit of company bashing after one particular direct sales company was somewhat trashed on a TV show.
 (This did not happen in my groups as I don’t allow that kind of behavior.)
 It really made me sad to see several consultants dive in and start saying how horrible that company was and how much better their company was and even going as far as trying to recruit people away from that company.
 That is just not the way it should be.

 I have been involved in direct sales for almost 10 years now.
-I love direct sales and the opportunity it offers for anyone to be a able to come in with very little to no investment and start their own business and totally transform their life.
+I love direct sales and the opportunity it offers for anyone to be able to come in with very little to no investment and start their own business and totally transform their lives.
 I love that there are so many different companies, products and opportunities out there for everyone.
-It is a a really great industry to be part of that is full of a lot of amazing people.
+It is a really great industry to be part of that is full of a lot of amazing people.
 There are always going to be a few bad apples in each bunch.
-I think it is important for everyone to really consider how their actions and attitude can reflect other’s view of direct sales and direct sellers in general as well their own success.
+I think it is important for everyone to really consider how their actions and attitude can reflect other’s view of direct sales and direct sellers in general as well as their own success.

 I get it, you love your own company and you think it’s the best thing since sliced bread.
 Maybe it is the best thing, for you.
 I have to tell you something that you might not want to hear but you need to: while your direct sales company might be the best one for you, that does not mean it is the best one out there.

 The truth is that there is not one best direct sales company out there because we all have to find the right direct sales company for our own selves.
 Plus we can’t all be with the same company.
 Not everyone has the same interests, goals or style.
 Not everyone is good at the same sales model / method of business that some of the companies offer or promote.
 That is what is so great about direct sales.
-There is a company out there for (most) everyone to find that fits their passion, personal taste and lifestyle.
+There is a company out there for (almost) everyone to find that fits their passion, personal taste and lifestyle.

 Yes, you should love your company and be passionate about it, but you should also realize that we can all go a whole lot further if we support each other on our own journeys instead of acting like you are in some clique in high school.